Frequently Asked Questions:

 Q: What is the difference between this and having two majors?

-A: While students with two majors may be interested in two separate areas of study, the Beyond Boundaries Program aims to bring students’ different interests into conversation with each other in order to approach the big social and intellectual problems of tomorrow.
+A: While students with two majors may be interested in two separate areas of study, the Beyond Boundaries Program aims to bring students’ disparate interests into conversation with each other in order to approach the big social and intellectual problems of tomorrow.
 Many students in the Beyond Boundaries Program will have two majors, but it is certainly not a requirement of the program.